MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 You use financial reports to analyze general ledger accounts or to compare general ledger entries with budget entries.
 For example, you can view the general ledger entries as percentages of the budget entries.

-The financial reports in the standard version of [!INCLUDE[prod_short](includes/prod_short.md)] may not suit your business needs.
+The financial reports in the standard version of [!INCLUDE[prod_short](includes/prod_short.md)] might not suit your business needs.
 To quickly create your own financial reports, start by copying an existing one, as described in step three below.

 > [!TIP]
 > After you create a financial report, you can use the **Financial Report** page to preview and validate your newly defined financial report.
 To open the page, choose the **Edit Financial Report** action.

+> [!NOTE]
+> When you open a financial report in View or Edit mode, the Filter pane is available.
+However, don't use the pane to set filters for the data in your report.
+The filters can cause errors or might not actually filter the data.
+Instead, use the filter fields on the **Options** and **Dimensions** FastTabs.

 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Financial Reports**, then choose the related link.
 2. On the **Financial Reports** page, choose the **New** action to create a new financial report name.